ruky-a/hidden-jewel/README.md

   * Bootstrap

-  * Ruby version 2.6 with Rails 6
+  * Ruby version 2.6 with Rails 6.0

-  * Database: Postgresql

   * Admin backend with railsadmin